 Undoubtedly, the Amontillado is the most complex wine among the generous, a wine with the nerve of biological aging and the nobility of oxidation; This Amontillado AOS is nobility, it is oxidative, it is concentration and depletion, but without masking a large biological room, showing an incisive nose, while dry and with a bitter finish on the palate.

-The Regulatory Council of the D.O. del Marco del Jerez catalogs as VORS (Vinum Optimum Rare Signatum in Latin and in English Very Old Rare Sherry), wines with more than 30 years of average aging.
-These unique wines constitute the great oenological reserve of the Marco de Jerez.
+The Regulatory Council of the D.O. del Marco de Jerez catalogs as VORS (Vinum Optimum Rare Signatum in Latin and in English Very Old Rare Sherry), wines with more than 30 years of average aging.
+These unique wines make up the great oenological reserve of Marco de Jerez.
 Undoubtedly the wines with the greatest aromatic complexity and the most valued for their organoleptic characteristics.

-Tell this when serving: the name refers to the initials of the son of Tomás Osborne, Antonio Osborne, followed by the S de solera.
+Tell this when serving it: the name refers to the initials of Tomás Osborne's son, Antonio Osborne followed by the S for solera.

 - Provincia